 “Yes,” answers the man.

 “How do you know he is not lying?
 He has left her before, hasn’t he?”
 I ask the older woman ridiculously, in the presence of the newly married couple.

 “He is not lying!
 Dead people always tell the truth!” she answers.

 I feel a sharp burning on my hand.
 I jump.
 I am again by the fire-place.
 The older woman is smiling.
 She sheds a few tears.

 “Thank you.
 Now they will be happy forever,” she says to me and leaves the room.

 I am confused.
 I walk up to that bed.
 And lift the cover.

 I find a woman as pale as death under it.
 I realize she has just died.
-This is obviously the old woman’s very ill daughter.
+This is obviously the older woman’s very ill daughter.
 I cover her again.
-I call the old woman.
+I call the older woman.
 She doesn’t answer.
-I start looking for her all round the house.
+I start looking for her all around the house.
 There is no sign of her.
 I take my baggage.
 I set the house on fire.
-It’s dark outside.
-The fire tears down the darkness.
+It’s dark outside—the fire tears down the darkness.
 I turn my back to the place and leave, not knowing where.

 And suddenly I understand…